Experiences that last long after the final concert

-Camp provides life changing experiences for campers – developing friendships and memories that last well beyond their final concert.
+Camp provides life changing experiences for campers – developing friendships and memories that last a lifetime.
 FSU Summer Music Camps are an opportunity to try new things, gain independence and confidence, and to take advantage of new opportunities.
 Campers can choose to attend as an overnight camper or as a day camper.

 About Being An